 Teppo's fun personality, warmth and great generosity of spirit, helped to create a wonderful atmosphere at each concert and it was an honour and privilege to welcome him back to Britain again for Teppo-Fest.
 He is a magnificent ambassador for the double bass and his 75th birthday was celebrated in great style and with much bass fanfare.

-BASSES GALORE is a massed bass concert at the Silk Mill (Frome, Somerset) on Sunday 23 April 2017 at 3.00pm to celebrate the 70th birthday of Tony Osborne, the 75th birthday of John Alexander and the 85th birthday of Armand Russell albeit a few months early.
+BASSES GALORE was a massed bass concert at the Silk Mill (Frome, Somerset) on Sunday 23 April 2017 at 3.00pm to celebrate the 70th birthday of Tony Osborne, the 75th birthday of John Alexander and the 85th birthday of Armand Russell albeit a few months early.
 Each composer has written extensively for the double bass creating a wealth of accessible and inventive music for players of all abilities, and the concert will feature many solos and ensembles performed by bassists from across Britain.
-Recital Music is pleased to publish works by John Alexander, Tony Osborne and Armand Russell, with more than 150 works between them in print, and many more scheduled for publication in 2016/17.
-BASSES GALORE is sponsored by Recital Music and is a fundraising concert for Marie Curie Nurses and we hope to welcome many friends to this amazingly unique celebration.
+Recital Music is pleased to publish works by John Alexander, Tony Osborne and Armand Russell, with more than 150 works between them in print, and many more scheduled for publication in 2017/18.
+BASSES GALORE is sponsored by Recital Music and is a fundraising concert for Marie Curie UK.

 ON WINGS OF SONG